2015 Paris Terror Attacks Fast Facts

 November 20, 2015 - French Prime Minister Manuel Valls announces that the death toll has risen to 130.
 Additionally, he says that in the past seven days, 793 searches have been carried out across France.
 During these searches, 174 weapons have been seized and 107 people detained.

-November 21, 2015 - The Belgian Interior Ministry's crisis center announces Brussels' terror alert level is rising to four, the country's highest, and "a serious and imminent threat" is being investigated.
-The announcement comes after authorities conduct a number of raids in the capital and across Belgium.

-November 23, 2015 - In Belgium, authorities charge a suspect, arrested during raids in the last 24 hours, with participating in activities of a terrorist group in connection with the attack in Paris.
+November 23, 2015 - In Belgium, authorities charge a suspect, arrested during raids in the last 24 hours, with participating in activities of a terrorist group in connection with the Paris attacks.

 November 23, 2015 - France launches its first airstrikes from an aircraft carrier against ISIS.
-France now has 38 aircraft carrying out bombing raids against ISIS.
+With the addition of carrier-based aircraft to its fleet, France now has 38 aircraft carrying out bombing raids against ISIS.

-November 27, 2015 - In addition to flags being raised in patriotic solidarity across France, Hollande calls guests together to mourn the victims in a national ceremony.

 December 17, 2015 - Officials briefed on the investigation tell CNN the terrorists used encrypted apps, including Telegram and WhatsApp, to plan the attacks.

-March 18, 2016 - Salah Abdeslam is wounded and captured following a gunbattle with authorities in Belgium.
+March 18, 2016 - Suspect Salah Abdeslam is wounded and captured following a gun battle with authorities in Belgium.
 Four others are also arrested in the anti-terror raid.

-April 8, 2016 - Mohamed Abrini, a suspect in the Paris attacks and the March 22 bombings in Brussels, is arrested in Belgium along with five other people during a police sweep.
-Abrini tells authorities that his terrorist cell had been plotting to attack an international soccer tournament in France.
+April 8, 2016 - Suspect Mohamed Abrini is arrested in Belgium along with two other people during a police sweep in the Anderlecht district of Brussels.

-November 4, 2016 - It is announced that the Bataclan music venue in Paris will reopen with a performance by the British singer Sting a day before the first anniversary of the terror attack.

-November 8, 2016 - French officials tell CNN they have identified the suspected coordinator of the Paris terror attacks as Oussama Atar, 32.
-He is believed to have directed both the Paris and Brussels attacks from Syria.
-The March 22 attacks in the Belgian capital killed 32 people and injured more than 300.
+November 8, 2016 - French officials tell CNN they have identified the suspected coordinator of the attacks as Oussama Atar.
+He is believed to have directed the Paris attacks and the March 22 Brussels attacks.
+The attacks in the Belgian capital killed 32 people and injured more than 300.

 November 12, 2016 - The day before the first anniversary of the Paris terror attacks, the Bataclan reopens with a performance by Sting.